spiani/P1.9-seed/README.md

 - Design decisions are taken together, at the early stage of the project, when only documentation and test unit is available

+- Documentation should be *extracted* automatically from code using Doxygen (or equivalent tool)